Surety Bond CT

 What is a Surety Bond CT?

 In such a case, the surety would be required to pay the amount of the obligee’s claim, and then pursue the principal to make full restitution for the money it had to pay out to the obligee.
-The intent behind this working model is to protect the obligee and to ensure that all work done is in accordance with standards expected by obligee.
+The intent behind this working model is to protect the obligee and to ensure that all work is done is following standards expected by the obligee.

 Common types of surety bond CT

 The two primary categories of bonds in the state of Connecticut, as in most other states, are construction bonds (sometimes referred to as contract bonds), and commercial bonds.
 Within the broad category of construction bonds, there are bid bonds, payment bonds, performance bonds, and site improvement bonds.

 The commercial bonds category includes pretty much every kind of bond not listed under construction bonds, a range which includes hundreds of different types of bonds.
 Some of the more common types of commercial bonds available for purchase in Connecticut are fiduciary bonds, court bonds, license and permit bonds, public official bonds, tax bonds, fidelity bonds, and probate bonds.

 Two sectors that feature surety bonding as an integral component of their industry are the construction business and all levels of government, from federal agencies on down to town or village level government organizations.
 It’s easy to see why government bodies would require some form of guarantee of good performance since they should satisfy their tax-paying constituents and to account for expenditures on any works affecting the public.

 The construction industry is another very heavy user of sureties because some kind of assurance of quality work must be in effect to ensure that individual contractors perform up to expected standards.
 Especially on very large construction projects, not all contractors can be known and trusted by the primary contractor or project organizer.
 That means there must be some form of trust or confidence that individual contractors will live up to the terms specified for the project, and that all local regulations will be complied with.